vippsas/vipps-recurring-api/vipps-recurring-api.md

 ### Retrieve all charges

-A charges for an agreement can be retrieved with [`GET:/recurring/v2/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Endpoints/listCharges).
+All charges, including the optional initial charge, for an agreement can be retrieved with [`GET:/recurring/v2/agreements/{agreementId}/charges`](https://vippsas.github.io/vipps-recurring-api/#/Charge%20Endpoints/listCharges).

 ## Manage charges and agreements